 The Legacy of Thomas Ross Brown Thomas's early death meant he left no significant legacy, apart from a stuffed eagle in a glass case.
 Today, the whereabouts of Clara's stone fish are unknown.

-Thomas's names combine those of his father and his aunt's husband, Dr Daniel Ross 1812 - 1877.
-Jane must have known of the Captain's siblings .... but it is doubtful she was aware of his first wife, Harriet, and their 2 children, Ann Isabella and John.
+Comments Thomas's names combine those of his father and his aunt's husband, Dr Daniel Ross 1812 - 1877.
+Jane must have known of the Captain's siblings ... but it is doubtful she was aware of his first wife, Harriet, and their 2 children, Ann Isabella and John.

 Trove provides several insights into Thomas's career in the Northern Territory.
 His great niece relayed stories about his taxidermy skills, thus explaining Clara Eversden's stone fish.
 Thomas and his brother James Brown were involved in the cattle industry and both had a love of horses and horse racing.
 Were these skills acquired during their time at Belle View Station and Laidley, or between 1865 - 1880 in Ipswich?
-They both gravitated to horse racing, suggesting they must have been spent in and around horse stables and the horse racing fraternity.
+They both gravitated to horse racing, suggesting they must have spent time in and around horse stables and the horse racing fraternity, perhaps in Ipswich.

-Thomas's exploits in the Northern Territory show he was a risk taker - high risks, high rewards.
+Thomas's exploits in the Northern Territory show he was a risk taker: high risks, high rewards.
 As his father before him, Thomas had travelled to the edge of civilisation and gambled on finding fortune.
-Eversden, understated as ever, lends patient support to this assessment with the words "where fortune favoured him".
+It is very likely that Thomas's obituary was penned by Lewis Eversden.
+Understated as ever, Eversden lends patient support to this assessment with the words "where fortune favoured him".